10 Snake Headlines From 2012

 © Wikimedia Commons User: Ilya Plekhanov – CC BY-SA 4.0

-2012’s regular dose of snake-related public transport mayhem happened in Vietnam, in the bustling streets of Da Nang City.
-The scene this time was a bus, which was evacuated after dozens of snakes broke loose and started slithering everywhere.
-One minute, order reigned, the next minute there were snakes left, right and centre.
 The bus was travelling from Da Nang City to Quy Nhon City in October 2012.
 According to a police-run newspaper, An Ninh Thu Do, the snakes came from two sacks which had been handed to the bus driver for safe delivery.

 8 Giant constrictors banned

-The problem of Burmese pythons roaming the Florida everglades had been bubbling away for years, but it seem that the 2011 snake headline of one eating a 76 pound deer was the final wake up call.
-In January 2012, the government announced that 4 exotic snake species would be banned from import: Burmese pythons, northern and southern African rock pythons, and yellow anacondas.
-This applied to eggs and live specimens, across the entire US.
-Existing pet owners would not be affected.
-The pythons had already hurt endangered Florida wildlife like Key Largo wood rats and wood storks.
+In January 2012, the government announced that 4 exotic snake species would be banned from import: Burmese pythons, central and southern African rock pythons, and yellow anacondas.
+This applied both to eggs and live specimens, across the entire USA.

-The ban was scheduled to be in place by March 2012 and would fall under the Lacey Act for illegal wildlife tracking.
-This would enforce a $250,000 dollar fine and maximum 5 year prison stay for those determined to import the pythons.
-Despite originating in southeast Asia, the everglades is such perfect habitat for the Burmese python that it’s like the species’ international holiday resort.
+The ban was scheduled to be in place by March 2012, and would fall under the Lacey Act for illegal wildlife tracking.
+This would enforce a $250,000 dollar fine and maximum prison sentence of 5 years for those determined to import the pythons.

 9 Infamous anaconda incident

-In 2012, a video went viral, hitting 700,000 views.
-It had the title of “Giant Anaconda Regurgitates a Whole Cow”, and began with a grotesque snake-like object writhing around in water.
-The setting is a jungle lagoon, and slowly, a pair of legs and a black and white emerge.
-With all the disturbing writhing, its impossible to tell what’s what.
-Over 105 horrifying seconds, more and more cow emerges, and the lower body of an anaconda is seen slithering off slowly, to new adventures yet to be experienced.
+The setting is a jungle lagoon, and slowly, a pair of legs and a black and white body emerge.
+With all the disturbing writhing, it’s impossible to tell precisely what’s what.
+Over 105 horrifying seconds, more and more of the “cow” emerges, and the lower body of an anaconda is seen slithering off slowly, to new adventures yet to be experienced.

-Finally, snake expert Frank Indiviglio chimed in.
-This was a man who had seen an anaconda swallow a 5 foot Caiman crocodile, which it took the entire day to kill.
-He argued that the regurgitated cow was in fact a goat.
-Moreover, he pointed out that anacondas normally regurgitate prey when feeling threatened, as it’s impossible to move quickly with such a heavy object inside them.
-Therefore, the plot twist was that the cameraman may have caused the “cow” to be regurgitated in the first place!
-Either way, the exact animal was never conclusively pinpointed.
+Indiviglio argued that the regurgitated cow was in fact a goat.
+Moreover, he pointed out that anacondas normally regurgitate their prey when feeling threatened, as it’s impossible to move quickly with such a heavy object inside them.
+Therefore, the plot twist was that the cameraman may have caused the “cow” to be regurgitated in the first place.
+Either way, the exact animal was never conclusively pinpointed, although the video is still out there, for anyone willing to have another go.

 10 Dog shields woman